March 7, 2020 (updated July 27, 2024)

 Due to the Let's Encrypt bug, I had to renew a certificate for canhas.report – my browser reporting demo site.
 We'll use crt.sh (“Certificate Search”) to see all the certificates for the domain and you'll notice that right now, there's a certificate issued on March 3rd, 2020 and that's the new one.
 The previous one, the one I had to replace, was issued on January 26th, and that's the one I'd like to check the revocation status for.

 crt.sh shows the status in the Revocation area, listing several mechanisms and the status they provide, if any.
-In my certificate details, you'll see “Unknown” in the CRL line as Let's Encrypt doesn't provide a Certificate Revocation List (CRL) which you can confirm in the X509v3 extensions section below, there's no “X509v3 CRL Distribution Points” part – you'll see just OCSP in the Authority Information Access (AIA) extension.
-Let's Encrypt's CRLs would be huge so they don't even try.
-My certificate hasn't made it yet to Google's, Microsoft's, Mozilla's proprietary revocation lists, and most probably never will, so you'll see it listed as Not Revoked.
+The Let's Encrypt certification authority provides a Certificate Revocation List (CRL) since 2022, so checking newer certificates you'll see their status, but an older certificate CRL status will be shown as “Unknown”.
+My certificate hasn't made it yet to Google's, Microsoft's, Mozilla's proprietary revocation lists, and at this point most probably never will, so you'll see it listed as Not Revoked by these companies.

 Certificate revocation status in crt.sh